0xBibek/py/README.md

-# Free API Lists
+# py

-Useful API list, for Bots and Other testing purpose.
+Can be useful for Bots and other testing purpose.

 ### Example